 1. ArtScience Museum

-With its new FUTURE WORLD exhibit, the ArtScience Museum is top of our list for a blistering hot or rainy day activity… it really is a mind-blowing experience that will mesmerise the kiddos.
+Kicking off our 100 things to do indoors is ongoing FUTURE WORLD exhibit, the ArtScience Museum which tops our list for a blistering hot or rainy day activity… it really is a mind-blowing experience that will mesmerise the kiddos.
 Enter a room where flowers bloom on the walls, sit back and watch waves, stack giant blocks glowing with light and enter a ball pit like you’ve never seen before.
-Get the full scoop on our visit to FUTURE WORLD and head over to the ArtScience Museum, stat.
+Get the full scoop on our own visit to FUTURE WORLD and head over to the ArtScience Museum, stat.
 Here’s a hot tip: take advantage of Family Fridays, when the cost of one adult ticket includes entry for up to four kids!

 ArtScience Museum, 6 Bayfront Ave Singapore 018974. p.
 6688 8888; www.marinabaysands.com/museum